Getting ready for college is an exciting time, but the growing realization of the cost of college including setting up a dorm room can be daunting.

 Dorm And College Campus Safety

 - Birdie Personal Alarm – there is a basic Birdie keychain alarm with a loud alarm and a strobe light, but there is also the subscription-based Birdie+ with many extra safety options including live support to stay on the phone with you on your way home.
-Give them both a look and use our code PSA15 to save 15% on your device purchase.
+Give them both a look and use our link to save 15% on your device purchase.

 - Carbon Monoxide Detector – yes, the school should ensure there is an operational carbon monoxide detector in every corner of each dorm building, but a little of your own backup monitoring might be a good thing.